 Last couple of months; I have been super busy taking the Offensive Security’s Penetration Testing Training with Kali Linux course (I took the 2 months lab time access) in preparation for the Offensive Security Certified Professional (OSCP) certification.

 Good news is that just last week, I have received an e-mail from Offensive Security that I have successfully completed the Penetration Testing with Kali Linux certification exam and obtained the Offensive Security Certified Professional (OSCP) certification.
-It feels good being able to pass the OSCP exam.
+It feels good being able to pass the OSCP exam and managed to pass it in one take.

 With this, I will be sharing my experience/s regarding the course, in doing the labs, preparing for the exam and maybe some tips and tricks on passing it.